jevvilla/workshop-angular-testing/README.md

 # Your First Unit Test in Angular
-You have finished to test `AppComponent`.
+woohoo!!
+You have finished to test `AppComponent` :clap: :clap: :clap: :clap: .
 Now your `app.component.spec.ts` file must be similar to this:

 ```js